-The Administration is pleased to present the 2022 Township Manager Recommended Budget.
+The Administration is pleased to present the 2022 Township Budget as approved by the Board of Commissioners on November 22, 2021.
 This document includes an appropriation budget for all township funds for the 2022 calendar year and an updated 2022-2026 capital improvement plan.
 It is important to note that the legal requirement of adopting appropriations is limited to the 2022 figures only.